chunyu3/azure-sdk-tools/tools/sdk-ai-bots/azure-sdk-qa-bot-evaluation/baseline/typespec-md/typespec-TypeSpec-review.md

 We have the [PR](https://github.com/Azure/azure-rest-api-specs-pr/pull/22834) to introduce new API version with new features for existing RP.
 The [Breaking Changes(Cross-Version) detected problems](https://github.com/Azure/azure-rest-api-specs-pr/pull/22834/checks?check_run_id=43004413278).
 How to fix it?

 ## answer
 It depends.
 Even across versions, some changes are discouraged/disallowed.
 If the breaking changes reported in your PR are all intentional, then you just need to follow the instructions in the "next steps to merge" comment to work with the breaking changes board for approval: https://aka.ms/brch

 Generally, breaking changes between preview api-versions are allowed if there are good reasons, breaking changes relative to a stable api-version are more of a concern.
 Also, if preview api-versions are old enough, they count as stable api-versions (I doubt that is the case here).

 The case here is a preview with breaking changes relative to the last stable.
 And in this case, making a property optional would be considered breaking if the property occurs in responses.

+For scenarios where only one of multiple properties should be present (like awsCloudProfile or gcpCloudProfile) but not both, making both optional in the swagger would still be considered a breaking change and needs to go through the breaking changes board for approval.

+AddedRequiredProperty is also considered a breaking change and would need to go through the breaking changes board for approval as well.

 # Unresolved Breaking changes